-Find how to pay less tax as a charity and when to set up a subsidiary trading company.
+Find out how to pay less tax as a charity and when to set up a subsidiary trading company.

 Your charity is trading if it sells goods or services to customers.
 There are rules on what types of activities count as trading.

 Your charity will not pay tax on profits it makes from trade if:

 - you are making money to help your charity’s aims and objectives, known as ‘primary purpose trading’